FelixOnline/v2/content/articles/2012-11-9-remembrance-and-regret.md

 subtitle: >
   Remembrance day is increasingly going against its original meaning, argues Angry Geek
 date: "2012-11-09 11:50:24 +0000"

 # Attributes from Felix Online V1
 id: "2841"
 old_path: /comment/2841/remembrance-and-regret
 aliases:
  - /comment/2841/remembrance-and-regret
+imported: true
+comments:
+ - Well buddy youve given me over half a decade of laughter and insight and I figured Id eventually have to disagree with you on something and irritatingly I still dont disagree that badly I primarily wear a poppy because I have family ties to the military and I would feel like a bit of a dick otherwise I would wear a white poppy BUT 1I lose poppies frequently and I cannot be arsed to keep painting them and 2The red of the poppy coordinates very nicely with my new vans I agree with the eloquent gentleman above except you cant buy white poppies anymore perhaps he should do some research himself that your article was perhaps a bit wonkily written and you seem to be illadvisedly going offonone at dead service personal of recent conflicts more than is entirely necessaryHowever I agree with the overall sentiment that poppy appeal has lost its way and has become more promilitary as opposed to being about remembrance I call it the Help For Heroes effect In conclusion I draw a parallel

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true